 Anticipated Confounds

 Neuroticism.
 This research cited frustration response and avoidance of negative stimuli in its theoretical justification.
 Thus, it was important to check for individual response to these two factors to see how much of an effect they would have on participant choices.
-According to Jeroniumus, Riese, Sanderman & Ormel (2014), “”, making neuroticism a good proxy for reactivity to negative stimuli.
+According to Jeroniumus, Riese, Sanderman & Ormel (2014, p.3), “neuroticism is defined as the propensity to experience distress and negative emotions”, making neuroticism a good proxy for reactivity to negative stimuli.
 Additionally, frustration tolerance is inversely correlated with the neuroticism trait (Kundu & Basu, 1991).
 Thus, assessing for the neuroticism trait in participants was an appropriate way to control for both of these factors.

 Anticipating neuroticism as a possible covariate and testing for its effects on PPC values proved to be fruitful.
 Even though the number of participants who completed the neuroticism inventory was relatively small (n = 37), a significant correlation was found between neuroticism score and IPPC value on the kinesthetic task.
 Additionally, the effect of neuroticism on the visual task was nearly opposite, though it failed to achieve statistical significance due to the one-tailed statistical test (please see table 6).
 The interactions between neuroticism, PPC and task type indicate that more study is warranted.